pantheon-systems/documentation/source/content/guides/wordpress-configurations/03-mu-plugin.md

 ---
 title: WordPress Configurations Guide
 subtitle: Create a WordPress MU-Plugin for Actions and Filters
-description: Learn to make a boilerplate MU-plugin for actions and filters.
+description: Learn how to make your own MU-plugin for actions and filters.
 contributors: [alexfornuto, eabquina, carl-alberto]
 cms: "WordPress"
 categories: [develop]